sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - New Technologies and Archives: Exchange Forum 2012
     - In Pursuit of the Moral Imperative: Exploring Social Justice and Archives
     - The Business of Audio-Visual Preservation
-  - Awards Luncheon and Address: Between Horizons: Traveling the Great Central Valley, Janet Fireman, editor of California History
+  - Awards Luncheon and Address: _Between Horizons: Traveling the Great Central Valley_, Janet Fireman, editor of California History
   - SCA Members Meeting and Committee Meetings
   - New Member Happy Hour
   - Gourmet Night